pradeepiyer/ray-mcp/docs/TOOLS.md

 The `WorkerManager` is integrated into the `RayManager` class and automatically handles:
 - Worker node startup when using `start_ray` with `worker_nodes` parameter
 - Worker node shutdown when using `stop_ray`
-- Worker status reporting via the `worker_status` tool
+- Worker status reporting via the `cluster_info` tool
 - Enhanced cluster status with worker node information